 The most common reasons for being overweight and how to beat them*

 Most of us have struggled with a little extra weight at some point.
 Whether you want to lose belly fat or build some muscle, losing weight can be a tough process if you don’t know how to do it properly.
+There may even be methods of losing weight, like Vevazz laser machines, that you’re unaware of.
 It seems so easy to put on and almost impossible to get rid of again.
 Many of us struggle to understand why this happens.
 There are many reasons for gaining weight.
 Not all of them are to do with our lifestyle!
 Understanding what the common causes may be could help you avoid tipping the scales toward a problem weight.
 And if you know why you’ve put on a few pounds, you may be better equipped to get rid of them again.
 A couple of my friends recently tried the Military Diet, but after reading these reviews (you can find further information here) I decided to steer clear from it.
 So I was determined to find something that would best suit my lifestyle.

 One of the most obvious culprits is food.
 But how food affects you personally could be a completely unique problem.
 Some of us have food sensitivities that may leave us prone to bloating.
 While this may not increase the numbers on the scales by much, it may certainly affect your dress size from time to time.
 How you digest the food you’ve eaten could affect things too.
 This is not just about metabolism, but about how your body removes what you’ve eaten from your system.